 I mentioned in a recent blog that the thing that was worrying me at this point was the post op recovery period.
 I said that this was because of some previous bad experiences.

-A few years back I had a nasty fall and busted my humerus clean in two (now humorous at all).
-Well, I lay on a gurney in the hospital ED for 36 hours and must have been tired because after they had finished bolting my arm back together, they apparently had a scary time waking me up.
+A few years back I had a nasty fall and busted my humerus clean in two (not humorous at all).
+Well, I lay on a gurney in the hospital emergency department for 36 hours and must have been tired because after they had finished bolting my arm back together, they apparently had a scary time waking me up.
 When they finally did, I came up fighting and ripped the tubes out of my arm, including the one installed to deliver pain relief.
 Serves him right they said (maybe) but anyway they didn’t replace it!
-I now tell everyone I can find in the op room pre surgery to watch out and that if I do it, I really didn’t mean them any harm.
+I now tell everyone I can find in the op room pre-surgery to watch out and that if I do it, I really didn’t mean them any harm.

-More recently, as part of this current magical mystery tour one of many biopsies was on my kidneys and because the anesthetist was a bit concerned about my heart stopping or something, he decided to give me a spinal block in lieu of a general anesthetic.
-Well firstly, I had the needle while sitting on the side of the operating table, fully aware and “oh shit” it hurt.
-In fact I do believe I might have made a comment along those lines at the time.
+More recently, as part of this current magical mystery tour, one of many biopsies was on my kidneys and because the anaesthetist was a bit concerned about my heart stopping or something, he decided to give me a spinal block in lieu of a general anaesthetic.
+Well firstly, I had the needle while sitting on the side of the operating table, fully aware.
+And “oh shit” it hurt.
+In fact, I do believe I might have made a comment along those lines at the time.
 But they hadn’t finished with me.
 The surgeon played around with my balls until I couldn’t feel it any more, then inserted the cytoscope which I didn’t know about other than by listening to the team conversation (very proper as I was awake and could hear them).
-But then, the tip of the scope was above the area numbed by the spinal block and I could FEEL THE THING POKING AROUND IN MY KIDNEY.
-Oh shit I said again, reinforcing their view that I must be a real whinger because they hadn’t felt a thing.
-Then they gave me a general and I guess if my heart stopped someone must have re- started it because here I am.
+But then, the tip of the scope was above the area numbed by the spinal block and I could feel the thing poking around in my kidney.
+Oh, shit I said again, reinforcing their view that I must be a real whinger because they hadn’t felt a thing.
+But they gave me a general.
+I guess if my heart stopped someone must have re- started it because here I am.

 So, thus I prepare myself for the next adventure.
 Oh, still have to get that full Brazilian organised.